xabb/anab/INSTALL.md

 $config['dbpass'] = "__dbpass__";

 $config['owner'] = "admin";

+optionally, if you want to use AI, install OpenAI Whisper with : pip3 install openai-whisper

 You're set, log in to the system as admin and create users, archives and books.